 As well as considering what help we can provide, we will often also be able to direct you to other organisations because of where you have worked, where you live - or another aspect of your individual circumstances.

 If you give us your consent, where appropriate we can work directly with a number of other charities to source additional financial support for you.

-In our first ten years, we have provided over £650,000 of grants.
-As awareness of the support we're able to offer increases amongst the Benenden membership, so does the number of requests for assistance.
+Since that time we have provided over a million pounds in grants.
+As awareness of the support we're able to offer increases amongst the Benenden Health membership, so does the number of requests for assistance.

 Benenden Charitable Trust exists to assist people who find themselves in financial difficulty due to sickness, disability, infirmity or any other medical condition.
 Requests are considered on a case-by-case basis and grants are made to help with a variety of needs including:

-The Charity is run by a Board of Trustees and a small team of staff.
+The Charity is run by a small team of staff and overseen by a Board of Trustees.

 Benenden Charitable Trust is a member of the Association of Charitable Organisations, the national UK umbrella body for Trusts and Foundations that give grants and welfare support to individuals in need.

 We rely on the generous donations and fundraising efforts of our supporters to enable us to provide financial assistance grants in times of hardship and distress.
 The Benenden Healthcare Society Limited ('Benenden Health') makes an annual donation to cover the running costs of Benenden Charitable Trust, so 100% of the money we receive from individual donations and fundraising go directly to help people in need.